+"Quit kidding," said the lanky one.
 "That's about the keenest stock car you've ever laid eyes on."

 "Only one thing missing," put in Cliff.
 "We need a sponsor.
 Can't you just see it, Gus?- 'The Model Garage Special' painted in big black letters."

 "Yes, sir," broke in Jim, not giving Gus a chance.
 "And in exchange for this fabulous advertising all we want is your technical assistance a week from Saturday at the County Fair stock-car race."